Lokesh-Asokan/bdd-selenium-tests/README.md

 Technical improvements:
 1. Json to maintain and manage test datas
-2. To manage stabilise the reusable instances to avoid performance issue
+2. To stabilise the reusable instances to avoid performance issue
 3. To further extend the haspmap implementaion done for setContext
 4. Good logger capability across classes